Exploitation of labour: Liberal theory

 Many assume that liberalism intrinsically lacks any adequate theory of exploitation because its phenomenon commits itself only to the primacy of personal rights and liberties and to individual choice as the basic explanatory datum.
 Hillel Steiner provided an argument to refute the claim that liberalism cannot supply an adequate theory of exploitation.
 He discusses interpersonal transfers and how there are three types: donation, exchange and theft.
 Exchange is the only of the three that consists of a voluntary bilateral transfer, where the beneficiary receives something at a value greater than zero on the shared scale of value, although at times there can be ambiguity between more complex types of transfer.
 He describes the three dimensions of transfers as either unilateral/bilateral, voluntary/involuntary and equal/unequal.
-Despite these types of transfers being able to distinguish the differences in the four types of transfers, it is not enough to provide a differentiating characterization of exploitation.
+Despite these types of transfers being able to distinguish the differences in the four types of transfers, it is not enough to provide a differentiating characterisation of exploitation.
 Unlike theft, an exploitative transfer is bilateral and the items are transferred voluntarily at both unequal and greater-than-zero value.
 The difference between a benefit and exploitation despite their various shared features is a difference between their counterfactual presuppositions, meaning that in an exploitation there is a voluntary bilateral transfer of unequally valued items because the possessors of both items would voluntarily make the transfer if the items to be transferred were of equal value, but in a benefit the possessor of the higher-value item would not voluntarily make the transfer if the items were at equal value.
 Put simply, the exploitation can be converted to an exchange: both exploiters and exploited would voluntarily become exchangers when benefactors would not.

 In an exploitation both transfers are voluntary, but part of one of the two transfers is unnecessary.
 The circumstances that bring out exploitation are not the same as what brings about exploitative transfers.
 Exploitative circumstance is due to the factors other than what motivates individuals to engage in nonaltruistic bilateral transfers (exchanges and exploitations) as they are not sufficient circumstances to bring about exploitative transfers.

-To further explain the occurrence of exploitative circumstances certain generalizations about social relations must be included to supply generalizations about social institutions.
+To further explain the occurrence of exploitative circumstances certain generalisations about social relations must be included to supply generalisations about social institutions.
 He says that 'if (i) certain things are true of the institutions within which interpersonal transfers occur and (ii) at least some of these transfers are nonaltruistic bilateral ones, then at least some of these transfers are exploitative.
 Steiner looks at the institutional conditions of exploitation and finds that in general exploitation is considered unjust and to understand why it is necessary to look at the concept of a right, an inviolable domain of practical choice and the way rights are established to form social institutions.
-Institutional exploitation can be illustrated by schematized forms of exploitation to reach two points:
+Institutional exploitation can be illustrated by schematised forms of exploitation to reach two points: